Moltrasio

-Moltrasio (/it/; Moltras /lmo/) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 45 km north of Milan and about 6 km north of Como, near the border with Switzerland, on the western shore of Lake Como.
+Moltrasio (/it/; Moltras /lmo/) is a comune (municipality) in the Province of Como in the Italian region of Lombardy.
+It is located about 45 km north of Milan and about 6 km north of Como, near the border with Switzerland, on the western shore of Lake Como.

-Moltrasio borders the following municipalities: Blevio, Breggia (Switzerland), Carate Urio, Cernobbio, Schignano, Torno.
+Moltrasio borders the following municipalities: Blevio, Breggia (Switzerland), Carate Urio, Cernobbio, Schignano, and Torno.